ES654/assignment-3-yadavsunny05/assignment_q6_subjective_answers.md

 ![image](https://user-images.githubusercontent.com/45046442/74966329-dfef6300-543c-11ea-8cb1-d7581fd4ceeb.png)

-Bcause of presence of outlier we observe for n = 100 a higher theta value for degree = 9.
+Because of presence of outlier we observe for n = 100 a higher theta value for degree = 9.